CLEAN IS GOOD

 KEYBOARD & MOUSE

-Let us begin by cleaning up the easiest to reach keyboard and mouse.
+Let us begin by cleaning up the easiest to reach the keyboard and mouse.
 But before that, remember to shut down your computer first.

 To clean the keyboard, simply turn it upside down and give it a few good (but not violent) shakes.
 That should dislodge some of the small expired food bits stuck inside, then slap the jelly to reach within the nooks and crannies.
 Don’t have a cleaning jelly?
 You can try using Play-Doh, or an old toothbrush to slowly scrub the dirt off.